You are visiting the public pages on our employee web. Please log in to access content that is only for employees.

 The completed and signed application is part of the online application, that you find here External link, opens in new window..

-Announcement: CBEES funding for organising conferences and workshops – Application round spring 2025
+Announcement: CBEES funding for organising conferences and workshops – Application round autumn 2025

 The Centre for Baltic and East European Studies (CBEES) grants funding for organising conferences and workshops associated with the university’s Baltic Sea region and Eastern Europe profile.